Manishmbm2010/Event-Driven-Knapsack-Microservices/README.md

 4. Maven for dependency management
 5. Docker for containerizing the solution

-##Microservice Archtiecture##

-Solution contain 4 microservices running in separate docker containers.

-1. User facing Input Microservice to get the knapsack problem in and provide the status and solution of individual problem.
-2. Solution Microservice that just process the process the problem and post the solution back to kafka.
-3. Admin Microservice , that always read for first two micorservice for new knapsack problem and any update on existing problem and update its state accordingly.

-##Code provide "knapsack solution" as a service that runs in a docker container.
+## Code provide "knapsack solution" as a service that runs in a docker container.

 You can do below things via rest services
-##

 1. Submit knapsack probelm.
 2. Retrive the task status and their solutions.
 3. Get the complete list of tasks and the stage in which they are currently running.(stages = submitted ,started,completed).

+## Microservice Archtiecture

+Overall Solution contains 3 microservices(Input,Solution,Admin), running in separate docker containers and Kafka container as a event store to make async communocation between different services.

+1. User facing Input Microservice to get the knapsack problem in and provide the status and solution of individual problem.
+2. Solution Microservice reads the new problem from kafka , process the solution and post the solution back to kafka.
+3. Admin Microservice reads for first two micorservices for any new knapsack problem or update of on existing problem and update its state accordingly to provide the overall view of all the problems.

 ### Getting Started